Azerbaijan–Israel relations

-Azerbaijan and Israel have engaged in close cooperation since 1992.
-Azerbaijan is one of the majority Muslim countries, alongside Turkey, Egypt, Bahrain, United Arab Emirates, Jordan, Sudan, Kosovo, Morocco, Albania, Gulf countries and the other former Soviet republics to develop bilateral strategic and economic relations with Israel.
-In President Ilham Aliyev's meeting with Israel Prime Minister Benjamin Netanyahu, Aliyev praised the active role of the Jewish community living in Azerbaijan in developing bilateral relations between the countries.
+Azerbaijan and Israel began diplomatic relations in 1992 following Azerbaijan's independence from the Soviet Union.
+Azerbaijan is one of the majority Muslim countries, alongside Turkey, Egypt, Bahrain, United Arab Emirates, Jordan, Kosovo, Morocco, Albania, and some other former Soviet republics to develop bilateral, strategic and economic relations with Israel.

-Background
+Azerbaijan has been strengthening its ties with Israel since 2011, and in 2022, it announced that it would be opening an embassy in Israel, marking the 30th anniversary of diplomatic relations between the two states.

+Since the 1990s, Azerbaijan has played a vital role in Israel's regional security and energy strategies.
+In 2019, Azerbaijan supplied over 60% of the gasoline consumed in Israel.
+Additionally, Azerbaijan serves as Israel’s most significant partner among Muslim-majority nations, with both countries maintaining strong cooperation in defense, intelligence, and trade.

+During the ongoing Gaza war, Azerbaijan was reported as the only Muslim-majority country supporting Israel.
+Despite pressure from other Muslim nations, Azerbaijani leadership maintained its strategic partnership with Israel.

+History

+Early years

-On October 18, 1991, the declaration of the Parliament of Azerbaijan restored the country's independence, and in November 1991 Turkey became the first state to formally recognize it.
-On December 25, 1991, Israel formally recognized the independence of Azerbaijan, becoming one of the first states to do so, and established diplomatic relations with the country on April 7, 1992.
+On 18 October 1991, the declaration of the Parliament of Azerbaijan restored the country's independence, and in November 1991 Turkey became the first state to formally recognise it.
+On 25 December 1991, Israel formally recognised the independence of Azerbaijan, becoming one of the first states to do so, and established diplomatic relations with the country on 7 April 1992.
 During the Nagorno-Karabakh conflict between Armenia and Azerbaijan, Israel funded and provided weapons and artillery to Azerbaijan.